 When your dog is stressed, it can have negative impacts on their health and happiness.
 Fortunately, there are techniques and natural remedies that can help mitigate this common issue.

 When it comes to canine CBD, Zebra CBD leads the pack.
-We recently announced a new line of dog-centric, premium, hemp-based CBD chewables, oils and balms.
+We recently announced a new line of dog-centric, premium, hemp-based CBD calming chews for dogs, oils and balms.
 Each one is designed with your pup’s health and happiness at the forefront.

 Want to calm your nervous dog?
 So do we.